 All participant expenses for the DALI cohort scheduled to begin in September 2023 will be covered by support from the APS Innovation Fund and the EP3 Initiative.
 If your department is accepted to participate in a DALI, we will cover travel costs within the United States to the American Center for Physics in College Park, Maryland, meals, and lodging in College Park, for two DALI change leaders from your department.

 The American Center for Physics (ACP) in Maryland, where the kickoff workshop will be held, may require proof of vaccination for entry to the building.

 The Fall 2022 DALI cohorts will begin with an in-person kickoff workshop at the American Center for Physics in College Park, MD on September 9-11, 2022.
-Applications for DALI cohorts open in April and are due in June for the DALIs beginning that September.
-Offers to join a DALI will be extended in July, with final commitments expected from participating departments by mid-July.
+Applications for DALI cohorts open in March and are due in May for the DALIs beginning that August.
+Offers to join a DALI will be extended in June, with final commitments expected from participating departments by mid-July.
 Attendance at the kickoff workshop is expected of all DALI participants.
 Please do not apply if your department cannot commit to sending two change leaders to attend the kickoff workshop.